MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/step-5-implement-the-metadata-search-handler-for-the-echo-adapter.md

     }
     ```

-3. Continue adding the following logic to create a <xref:Microsoft.ServiceModel.Channels.MetadataRetrievalNode> object if Echo/EchoStrings matches the specified search criteria.
+3. Continue adding the following logic to create a `Microsoft.ServiceModel.Channels.MetadataRetrievalNode` object if Echo/EchoStrings matches the specified search criteria.

     ```csharp
     if ("EchoStrings".ToLower().Contains(searchCriteria.ToLower()))